franolicr/EYESonFX/content/post/welcome_to_the_machine.md

 +++
-title = "'Welcome my some, welcome to the machine'" author = ["Robert Franolic"] publishDate = 2020-03-07T00:00:00+00:00 tags = ["How"]
+title = "'Welcome my son, welcome to the machine'" author = ["Robert Franolic"] publishDate = 2020-03-07T00:00:00+00:00 tags = ["How"]